ejhong626/sw-mini/README.md

 Most of my time went into research on binding url patterns to the Django Views I designed.
 At its current state, I can navigate the framework with curl from shell and retrieve information with the appropriate commands.

 ### Demonstration
-1. Create Recipe: functionable only through shell, could not bind POST requests to views from URL endpoint
+**1. Create Recipe:** functionable only through shell, could not bind POST requests to views from URL endpoint

+Through shell commands, I save a recipe (with no ingredients) to initialize a referrable id.
+Then save the individual items (and save to assign id) and then populate the ingredient parameter.
+The **itemname** can be replaced with a 12-digit barcode and still work.

 ```
 from barcodes.models import *
 from barcodes.views import *